-Commenting on the recent Tower Psychiatric Hospital exposé and subsequent resignation of psychiatrist Kiran Sukeri, PSAM Director Jay Kruuse stated that too often public servants face unfair consequences as a result of speaking out.
+“Too often, public servants face unfair consequences as a result of speaking out,” Kruuse said.
 “The position of PSAM when it comes to whistleblowers is [that]we need the Department of Health to uphold the Protected Disclosures Act.”

-In 2000, the South African government introduced the Protected Disclosures Act, commonly known as the ‘Whistleblower Act’.
+In 2000, the South African government introduced the Act commonly known as the ‘Whistleblower Act’.

-“When a nurse, or a doctor, or any person providing medical care makes a disclosure, they should not be subject to occupational detriment for making that disclosure,” Kruuse told Grocott’s Mail.
-“It’s high time the Department shows it can actually protect those who have the interests of patients at heart – those ensuring health care is provided to them in a way that is adequate and responsive to their needs.”
+“When a nurse, or a doctor, or any person providing medical care makes a disclosure, they should not be subject to occupational detriment for making that disclosure,” Kruuse said.
+“It’s high time the Department shows it can actually protect those who have the interests of patients at heart – those ensuring health care is provided in a way that is adequate and responsive to their needs.”

 “The National Health Act is quite clear about what kind of care should be provided to patients.
 If you’re failing to uphold the National Health Act and you have a member of staff who then exposes that, that’s a protected disclosure.
 The details of the disclosure should be investigated – not the person who made the disclosure.”